Ihor Kyzym: Career

 In 2013-2014 - Deputy Director of the Department of International Security of the Ministry of Foreign Affairs of Ukraine.

 From October to December 2014, acting Director of the Department of International Security of the Ministry of Foreign Affairs of Ukraine.
 He participated in the 69th session of the United Nations General Assembly.

-From January 2015 to December 2015, he is a Chargé d'Affaires for Ukraine in the United Kingdom.
+From January 2015 to December 2015, he was a Chargé d'Affaires for Ukraine in the United Kingdom.

-In 2016-2017, he is a Counselor to the Embassy of Ukraine in the United Kingdom.
+In 2016-2017, he was a Counselor to the Embassy of Ukraine in the United Kingdom.

-On 20 February 2017, Ambassador Extraordinary and Plenipotentiary of Ukraine to the Republic of Belarus.
+From 20 February 2017 to 22 Jun 2023, Ambassador in the Belarus, Ambassador Extraordinary and Plenipotentiary of Ukraine to the Republic of Belarus.
+He was dismissed from this position by presidential decree.